 Research and development costs are charged to expense as incurred.
 However, the costs incurred for the development of computer software that will be sold, leased, or otherwise marketed are capitalized when technological feasibility has been established.
 These capitalized costs are subject to an ongoing assessment of recoverability based on anticipated future revenues and changes in hardware and software technologies.
 Costs that are capitalized include direct labor and related overhead.
-No such costs were capitalized during the three months ended December 30, 2011 and 2010, respectively.
+No such costs were capitalized during the three and six months ended March 31, 2012 and 2011, respectively.

 Amortization of capitalized software development costs begins when product sales commence.
-Amortization is provided on a product-by-product basis on either the straight-line method over periods not exceeding three years or the sales ratio method.
+Amortization is provided on a straight-line method over periods not exceeding three years.
 Unamortized capitalized software development costs determined to be in excess of net realizable values of the product are expensed immediately.